Smart Export Guarantee for businesses

 What if I change my installation set up?

-A: You can install additional capacity to an eligible system.
-Please remember that if do this, anything over 5MW for solar photovoltaic (PV), wind, hydro or anaerobic digestion (AD) installations, or over 50kW for micro-CHP won’t be paid for.
+You can install additional capacity to an eligible system.
+Please remember that if you do this, anything over 5MW for solar photovoltaic (PV), wind, hydro or anaerobic digestion (AD) installations, or over 50kW for micro-CHP won’t be paid for.

 If you add capacity to an existing SEG installation or have any questions, please contact us to let us know and discuss further.